 Gay Square Dancing is based on Modern Western Square Dancing which is the most common form of this activity.
-It is danced throughout North American and Europe and the dance steps (calls) are defined and regulated by an international organization named Callerlab.
+It is danced throughout North America and Europe and the dance steps (calls) are defined and regulated by an international organization called Callerlab.

 Because the calls are the same everywhere, you can learn to square dance in one city, travel clear across the country and join a square dance there without missing a beat or learning any new calls.

 Gay Square Dancing varies from Modern Western Square Dancing only in that some of the calls have added styling which makes the dance more energetic and exciting.
 Not all calls are styled differently and during classes we learn both forms so that we can dance with both groups interchangeably.

 Stylings can include things like kicks, hand claps or yelled out words (ex: on the call Spin the Top we all yell “Spank the Bottom!”) but do not change the general form of the movements themselves.

 If you learn the stylings in Ottawa you can go to any IAGSDC dance in the world and you’ll feel right at home.

 Like other activities you can progress through different levels when you learn to square dance.
 The levels are: